kimei-nishimura/SecondLifeTutorials/ponyplay.md

 Ponies can participate in training and events such as slalom, pulling a cart, playing polo, and other pony-like activities.
 Some ponies are also grooms, trainers and owners, spending time taking care of their stable's human pony "herd".
 To really get something out of pony play, at least a bit of Role Playing (RP) is needed!

 The list of stables below is by no means complete, and is compiled from the author's personal experiences visiting and exploring.
-Stables come and go in Second Life, some are public while other are private, and often they are only occupied during the EU day and evening hours.
+Stables come and go in Second Life, some are public while others are private, and often they are only occupied during the EU day and evening hours.
 There are a few stables that are active at other times though.

 ## Known "human pony" stables in Second Life